cac-t-u-s/cac-t-u-s.github.io/pages/loop.md

 The iterations therefore generally produce side-effects (`print` is one of them) or data collection (for instance using `collect` or `accum`, whose value can be returned by the patch outputs) (see below, [data collection](#data-collection)).

 While editing a loop, it is possible to get a "preview" of the iteration result by evaluating the `iterate` box.
-The list displayed in the listener here is however a display artefact, as `iterate` by itself does not collect any data.
+The list displayed in the listener here is however a display artifact, as `iterate` by itself does not collect any data.

 <img src="loop_img/loop-list-simple.png">